 As before, R0 is the intrinsic growth rate, while K is the carrying capacity at a given point in space, which we assume to be constant (see Table 1 for a full description of parameters and functions).
-As shown in Appendix A.1, the precise forms of and are not important to the persistence of the population, which instead depends only on g'0 and f'0.
+If n=K, then f(n)=nR0 and when those surviving offspring reproduce at rate R0 the population will remain at K. As shown in Appendix A.1, the precise forms of g(n) and f(n) are not important to the persistence of the population, which instead depends only on g'0 and f'0.
 The full functional forms, however, are important for equilibrium population levels.

 Analyzing this kind of model becomes easier if the dispersal kernel is separable into its dependence on sources and destinations of larvae, that is if there are functions ai,bi such that k(x-y)=i=1∞ai(x)bi(y) (see Appendix A.2 for further details).
-In the analyses presented below, we used a Gaussian kernel (Latore 1998) given by
+In the analyses presented below, we used a Gaussian kernel (Latore et al. 1998) given by